 - finely grated zest of an orange

 - 0.5 tsp cinnamon

 - 115 g vegetable suet

 - 85 g bitter plain chocolate, roughly chopped

 - Grease a 1.2 litre/2 pint pudding basin, cut out a small circle of greaseproof paper and use it to line the base.

 - Place dried fruits, chopped peel, grated carrot and apple and orange zest in a large bowl, pour over the cider and allow to stand for about 10 minutes.

-- Add the beaten eggs, treacle and sugar to the soaked fruits and stir well to combine, then add the flour, spices, ground almonds, suet and chocolate and mix well together.
-Pour the mixture into the pudding basin and cover with a circle of greaseproof paper.
+- Add the beaten eggs, treacle and sugar to the soaked fruits and stir well to combine, then add the flour, spices, ground almonds, suet and chocolate and mix well.

 - Serve with clotted cream, brandy butter or lashings of custard!!